Renewing a Certificate Manually

 If you renewed the certificate using the wizard, both the new and previous certificates appear in the inventory.

-You can also download the certificate for installation.
+You can download the certificate for installation or assign it to a machine for provisioning.

 If the previous certificate is no longer needed, you can retire it.